 Policies and trends

-In 2017, Beijing municipal authorities released a document called Beijing Overall Urban Planning (2016-2035), which set out the city’s development plan until 2035.
+In September 2017, the Central Committee of the Communist Party of China and the State Council jointly presented the Beijing Urban Master Plan (2016-2035), to set out the city’s development plan until 2035.
 According to the plan, Beijing will look to leverage its position as a “national center of politics, culture, international exchanges, and scientific and technological innovation” as a basis for its development and become a “world-class harmonious and livable city” by 2035.

 According to Beijing city authorities, this will require dispersing “non-capital functions” from the city to solve urban problems like an overcrowded downtown and widespread air pollution.
 For this purpose, authorities set up “three red lines” to restrict this city’s overpopulation, ecological pollution, and excessive urban development in stages by 2035.